-the acetylcholine was added in a cumulative manner $(10^{-8}, 10^{-7}, 10^{-6}, 10^{-5} \text{ mol/l})$.
-In the acute experiments the vessels were incubated with the substances investigated (10^{-4} mol/l) for 30 min before the preconstriction.
+0.03, ascorbic acid 1.1, glucose 11), pH 7.4 was oxygenated (mixture of 95% O_2 and 5% CO_2) and kept at 37 °C. All the chemicals used were purchased from Sigma Chemicals Co.
+(Germany).
+In the chronic experiment the vessels were preconstricted with serotonin (10-5 mol/l).
+When the contraction reached a steady state the acetylcholine was added in cumulative manner (10-8, 10-7, 10-6, 10-5 mol/l).
+In the acute experiment before the performance of preconstriction and relaxation the vessels were incubated with the substances investigated for 30 min in the same concentration 10-4 mol/l.
 The relaxations were expressed as a percentage of serotonin-induced contraction.
-Average value of vasorelaxation was calculated as a mean value of vasorelaxation reached in the groups based on the individual dose-response curves.
+Averaged value of vasorelaxation was calculated as a mean value of vasorelaxation reached in the groups based on the individual dose-response curves.